immuno-informatics/SVM_Immunotherapy/README.md

 >Remember to open each mentioned script and check its configuration, as there are several options how to run the models.

+## Prepare Model Input Data

+Run the `prepare_new_braun_data.py` script with specific configuration set up to produce input files with training and testing or validation data.

+**This script is unnecessary to run if there are already files with input data saved.
+Running this from scratch may influence the results.**

 ## Model Optimization

 The script `model_optimization.py` optimizes a selected model: